Margin in Abstract Spaces

 \subsection{Learnability in Metric Spaces}

 Let $\X$ be a metric space.
-We begin by studying the learnability of the class $\Dx$ of bounded linear combinations of distance functions, which, as noted earlier, generalizes the class of half-spaces.
+We begin by studying the learnability of the class $\Dx$ of bounded linear combinations of distance functions, which, as noted earlier, generalizes the notion of half-spaces to general metric spaces.
 We show that the class $\Dx$ fulfills a threshold-type phenomenon similar to the one exhibited in the introductory example.
 When the margin $\gamma$ is sufficiently large, $\Dx$ is $\gamma$-learnable in every metric space - hinging only on the triangle inequality - while smaller margins admit the full spectrum of possibilities, including non-learnability.

 \begin{boxtheorem}{A Dichotomy for Distance Functions.}{Learn-Dx} Let $\X$ be a metric space and let $\Dx$ denote the class

 where $d_x(\cdot) := d(\cdot,x)$.
 Then the following hold: \begin{enumerate} \item For every $\gamma \ge \tfrac{1}{3}$ and every space $\X$ with $\mathtt{diam}(\X)\leq1$, the class $\D_{\X}$ is $\gamma$-learnable. \item For every $\gamma < \tfrac{1}{3}$, there exists a space $\X$ with $\mathtt{diam}(\X)\leq1$ such that $\D_{\X}$ is not $\gamma$-learnable. \end{enumerate} \end{boxtheorem} By rescaling the metric, the threshold $\tfrac{1}{3}$ corresponds to a normalized margin of $\gamma / \mathtt{diam}(\X)$.